 Established legumes usually compete effectively with most annual weeds.
 Weeds take over thin, weak legume stands.
 Winter annuals such as pennycress or downy brome become a problem when fall conditions are favorable for their establishment.
-Perennials such as dandelion or perennial grasses often persist in spite of legume competition.
+Perennials such as dandelion or perennial grasses often persist despite legume competition.